hyperswine/projects/docs/about/support.md

 # Support Me

-I'm a pretty broke dude.
 If you're interested in anything I've got, I'd love it if you could plege some $$ for it.
 Theres a bunch of rewards and prototypes too.
 To support me, donate to my Tether:

 ```rust